7 Best Audio Editing Software for Mac (Free and Paid)

-2. Logic Pro X: Best DAW Software for Mac
+2. Logic Pro X: best DAW software for mac

-Flawless integration with Mac hardware and operating system
+- Flawless integration with Mac hardware and operating system

-A complete DAW
+- A complete DAW

-Over 7000 royalty-free track loops
+- Over 7000 royalty-free track loops

-Beautiful user interface
+- Beautiful user interface

-High upfront costs make it inaccessible to many prospective users
+- High upfront costs make it inaccessible to many prospective users

 Supported Platforms: macOS

 Not everyone needs a complete digital audio workstation.
-In fact, 90% of people who are looking for an audio editing software are looking for a simple program which can help them carry out basic audio editing such as trimming, noise reduction, voice modulation, background score addition, and so on.
-Whether you are a YouTube or a podcaster or someone who just needs to edit audio for home videos, all of the above-mentioned audio editing software will be a bit of overkill. you need a piece of software which not only enables you to perform these essential editing actions but also which is easy to learn use.
+90% of people who are looking for an audio editing software are looking for a simple program that can help them carry out basic audio editing such as trimming, noise reduction, voice modulation, background score addition, and so on.
+Whether you are a YouTuber or a podcaster or someone who just needs to edit audio for home videos, all of the above-mentioned audio editing software will be a bit overkill.
+You need a piece of software that enables you to perform these essential editing actions and is easy to learn and use.
 For that use case scenario, Audacity is the best tool on the market.

-Free and open-source
+- Free and open-source

-Approachable and simple user interface
+- Approachable and simple user interface

-Doesn't require you to do a Ph.D. to start editing
+- Doesn't require you to do a Ph.D. to start editing

-Large and helping online community
+- Large and helping online community

-If you are the right target audience, I don't think there are any cons
+- If you are the right target audience, I don't think there are any cons

 Supported Platforms: Windows, macOS, and Linux